thradams/cake/ownership.md

 In this example, `p` is a non-nullable pointer, since the rules are in effect after `#pragma nullable enable` and the pointer is not qualified with `_Opt`.
 Assign `p` to `nullptr` will generate a warning.

-The `#pragma nullable disable` directive can be used to say "the rules for nullable pointers are NOT enabled in this source" facilitating the transition.
+The `#pragma nullable disable` directive can be used to say "the rules for nullable pointers are NOT enabled".
+Unqualified pointers in this case are nullable.

 This approach has been used in C#.[1]